FREE Hiragana Charts

 We have a complete guide to learning Hiragana online here too

 If you prefer a physical Hiragana chart, you can find one in our Hiragana and Katakana flash cards, available on Amazon.

 Each card is packed with everything you need to learn the ‘Japanese alphabets’ in just one day.

 Learning Japanese is not as hard as you think.

 The Japanese written language is comprised of three different writing systems: Hiragana, Katakana and Kanji.
-Hiragana and Katakana are both referred to as the Kana symbols.
+Hiragana and Katakana are both referred to as the Kana.

-You can Learn Hiragana and Katakana in under a day with Dr. Moku, some people have managed to learn Hiragana or Katakana in just one hour by using our mnemonic learning systems.
+You can learn Hiragana and Katakana in under a day with Dr. Moku, some people have managed to learn Hiragana or Katakana in just one hour by using our mnemonic learning tricks.